 Race Strategy Briefing

 With the shortest lap of the season at less than 70 seconds, the grid is always tight which means qualifying is crucial.
-The four long straights also mean that getting past a car which has good straight-line speed is not easy.
-Track temperatures can vary a lot from day to day making tyre performance hard to judge.
-In 2014 the clear strategy was for a two stop race with the first stint on supersoft tyresand then the two remaining stints on soft tyres.
-The timing of those stops was key though because this is a track where the aggressive 'undercut' - pitting before your rival to force him to come in earlier than planned - certainly works for a team that can look after the tyres better than its rivals.
+The four long straights also mean that getting past a car that has good straight-line speed is not easy.
+Track temperatures can vary a lot from day-to-day making tire performance hard to judge.
+In 2015 the clear strategy was for a two-stop race with the first stint on supersoft tires and then the two remaining stints on soft tires.
+The timing of those stops was key though because this is a track where the aggressive 'undercut' - pitting before your rival to force him to come in earlier than planned - certainly works for a team that can look after the tires better than its rivals.

 In collaboration with James Allen